GDST Charter for Action

 - Every school will provide a representative to a new GDST Student Diversity Council which will feed into organisation-wide action plans for increased diversity and inclusion.

-- The GDST will ensure that school policies are clear, visible and inclusive of every pupil, including those from diverse backgrounds.
+- The GDST will ensure that school policies are clear, visible, and inclusive of every pupil.

 - The GDST will regularly survey our pupils so that their experiences can be channelled to make measurable improvements.

-- The GDST will support each of its 25 schools to develop their own pledges on diversity and inclusion.
+- The GDST will support each of its 25 schools to work with their school governors and other stakeholders in developing their own pledges on diversity and inclusion; the GDST will assess progress annually.

-- The GDST will expect senior school leaders to engage with parents and families regularly, to ensure everyone feels listened to and represented.
+- The GDST will expect senior school leaders to engage with families regularly, to ensure everyone feels listened to and represented.

-- The GDST will expect schools to share resources to help parents and families to educate themselves on issues of diversity and inclusion, including anti-racism.
+- The GDST will expect schools to share resources to help their wider school community to educate themselves on issues of diversity and inclusion.

 - The GDST will encourage schools to share resources and work collaboratively with local schools in activities and subjects that support a diverse and inclusive education, as part of ongoing outreach work.

-- Staff – training, recruitment, representation and progression
+- Staff, trustees and governors – representation, recruitment, training, and progression

-- The GDST will further enhance our continuing professional development programme to support the career progression of all staff, with a specific programme for staff members from ethnically diverse backgrounds.
+- The GDST will further enhance our continuing professional development programme to support the career progression of all staff.

 - Alumnae – empowering our girls and alumnae through the power of our network